open/close all folders

 - Scaled Up: He can transform into "Chaos Bahamut" to fight the heroes.
 In the final battle, he transforms into Jet Bahamut and summons Amber and Garnet Bahamut.
 You have to fight them at the same time.

 - Slouch of Villainy: Does so — on Etro's throne, no less! — in both occasions where he breaks the fourth wall to talk to the players: the secret ending and the scene when the opening cinematics are replayed.
+In these scenes he casually mocks the player for their foolish attempts around his evil plan.

 - Sticks to the Back: His sword has no sheath, possibly because he couldn't find one big enough.